Aleziii/DFT/README.md

 # DFT
-Calculate a DFT with graphical results
+Calculate a DFT with graphical results.

 The application can be accessed in http://dft.herokuapp.com/